 When selecting words to tag as entities:

 - For a single word, just select it.

 - For a set of two or more words, select at the beginning and then at the end of the set.

 In the entity drop-down box that appears, you can either select an existing entity or add a new entity.
 To add a new entity, type its name in the text box, and then select Create new entity.

-Add list entity and label
+Add a list entity